Tomotaka Endo

 Tomotaka Endo (遠藤共峻, Endō Tomotaka) is a Japanese professional squash player.
 He reached a career high ranking of 80 in the world during September 2020. and number 1 in Japan.
 The world ranking was the highest ever for the Japan men's squash history.

 Career

 Endo won the 2018 Queensland Open, becoming the first Japanese player ever to win a professional PSA Tour tournament.

 In 2024, Endo won his 3rd PSA title after securing victory in the Philippine Challenger Classic during the 2024–25 PSA Squash Tour.
+A fourth title followed during the 2025–26 PSA Squash Tour when he won the Korea Cup.